-Some of these topics are more appropriate to discuss with professional references, whereas others may be more suitable to ask personal references.
-For example, a former supervisor can speak to how well the candidate operates as part of a team, while a close friend is able to describe the candidate's interests, specialties and demeanor.
+Some of these topics are more appropriate to discuss with professional references; others may be more suitable to ask personal references.
+For example, a former supervisor can speak to how well a candidate operates as part of a team, while a close friend or mentor can describe the candidate’s interests, specialties and demeanor.

-- Anything related to personal health.
-Don't ask about a candidate's medical history or the existence of disabilities.
-You can ask whether the candidate is capable of performing the tasks that the job requires.
+- Anything related to personal health: Don’t ask about a candidate’s medical history or the existence of disabilities.
+You can ask whether the candidate is capable of performing the tasks the job requires.

-- Anything related to family.
-Don't ask whether a candidate has (or plans to have) children or a spouse.
-If you worry that a job applicant with a family might not have enough time for the job, ask references if they think the time demands of the job will suit the candidate.
-[Read related article: Illegal Job Interview Questions to Avoid]
+- Anything related to family: Don’t ask whether a candidate has (or plans to have) children or a spouse.
+If you worry that a job applicant with a family might not have enough time for the job, ask references if they think the job’s time demands will suit the candidate.

 32 reference check questions to ask

-Now that you know what information to request from a reference, you should be ready to develop your list of reference check questions.
-Below are 32 common reference check questions that you can use.
-You may feel at first that some of these don't apply to your company, but you should speak with your hiring manager before eliminating any questions.
+Now that you know what information to request from a reference, you’re ready to develop your list of reference check questions.
+Below are 32 common reference check questions to use.
+You may think some don’t apply to your company, but you should speak with your hiring manager before eliminating any questions.